-Don’t let a catastrophic truck accident change your life for the worse – exercise your legal rights with the help of a Suffolk County truck accident lawyer who’s willing to fight by your side.
+Don’t let a catastrophic truck accident change your life for the worse – exercise your legal rights with the help of a Suffolk County truck accident attorney who’s willing to fight by your side.

 Carner & DeVita has defended New York truck accident victims with passionate legal representation for over 60 years.
 We fight for victims’ rights to the fullest extent of compensation available under state and federal laws.